GoHypernet/Galileo-IDE/README.md

 ![alt](./screenshot.png)

-The container runtime is currently built on top of the [continuumio/miniconda3](https://hub.docker.com/r/continuumio/miniconda3) base image.
+The container runtime is built on top of the official `mcr.microsoft.com/windows:1809` base image.

-The Galileo IDE provides authentication and reverse proxy functionality via [Caddy 2](https://caddyserver.com/docs/) and uses supervisord for the startup sequence.

-Additional reverse-proxy ports can be added to the Caddyfile.
+This branch builds a windows-compatible version of the Galileo IDE.
+It does not include a server frontend or authentication; these must be provided by the end application that the IDE is imported into (i.e. through a multi-stage build).

 ## Build